PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 Helping Injured Clients with Spokane Premises Liability Claims

 If you have been injured due to unsafe conditions on someone else's property, you may be able to file a premises liability claim.
-At Maxey Law Office, our Spokane premises liability lawyer can help you understand your legal options and hold responsible parties accountable for their negligence.
+At Maxey Law Office, our Spokane premises liability attorney can help you understand your legal options and hold responsible parties accountable for their negligence.

 To schedule a consultation with our team, call (509) 652-3330 or use our online contact form.

-What Is Premises Liability in WA?
+What Is Premises Liability in Washington?

 Premises liability is a legal term used to describe a situation in which someone is injured due to a dangerous condition or hazard on another person's property.